 Manage on-screen overlay widgets.

 The overlay framework manages the on-screen widgets that other tools (including 3rd party plugins and scripts) can register for display.
-For a graphical configuration interface, please see gui/overlay.
+For a graphical configuration interface, please see gui/control-panel.
 If you are a developer who wants to write an overlay widget, please see the DFHack overlay dev guide.

 Display enabled widgets.

 overlay enable|disable all|<name or list number> [<name or list number> ...]

 Enable/disable all or specified widgets.
 Widgets can be specified by either their name or their number, as returned by

 Show a list of all the widgets that are registered with the overlay framework, optionally filtered by the given filter string.

 overlay position <name or list number> [default|<x> <y>]